 We voted during a pandemic, and youths shy of voting age had to watch as far too much of the nation voted against their safety, lives, and futures.

 Under pandemic conditions, several things happened.
-Some youths who relied on their peers and having a space away from home — [such as] school, extracurriculars, other spaces — lost key sites of identity affirmation and healing, having to be in a state of hyper-vigilance, and being unable to be one’s authentic self is emotionally exhausting and can become debilitating.
+Some youths who relied on their peers and having a space away from home — [such as] school, extracurriculars, other spaces — lost key sites of identity affirmation and healing.
+Having to be in a state of hyper-vigilance, and being unable to be one’s authentic self, is emotionally exhausting and can become debilitating.
 Many youths have been unsafe at home.

 People who already understood that they would be last on the list for priority care had to contend with the fear of becoming ill with a poorly understood virus.
-This compounded existing atmospheric existential threats, [such as] never [feeling] safe — from the police, strangers, peers, policymakers, advertisements, media, even oneself — and now add [to that] a virus that’s leaving people gasping for breath and dying alone.
+This compounded existing atmospheric existential threats, [such as] never [feeling] safe — from the police, strangers, peers, policymakers, advertisements, media, even oneself — and now add [to that] a virus that’s left people gasping for breath and dying alone.

-People, including young people, with the least economic privilege continued to work and risk exposure to the virus because they had to survive.
+People (including young people) with the least economic privilege continued to work and risk exposure to the virus because they had to survive.

 People all over the country lost income, employment, homes, and other fundamental resources.
 The stress of loss, or impending loss, of stability is a critical mental health risk factor.
 People of Color, LGBTQIA+ people, and especially LGBTQIA+/SGL People of Color are already disadvantaged in this inequitable and exploitative society.

-Every aspect of life is likely to be harder:
+During a pandemic, every aspect of life is likely to be harder:

 - institutionally, [threats to] employment, housing, education, public space, and healthcare, etc.